tharrington923/maps_application/README.md

 As a project extension, I modified the A star search algorithm to utilize previously computed shortest paths.
 As a result, directions form any single start node to an end node in a graph is only computed once.
 In the process of computing the shortest path the first time, all of the shortest paths from a node along the path to the end node are stored.

 I attempt to clearly distinguish between the code I authored and the code authored by UCSD.

+A majority of the code I wrote can be found in the following files:
+\roadgraph\MapGraph.java,
+\roadgraph\MapEdge.java
+\roadgraph\MapNode.java